ivan-usov-org/bec/docs/source/user/installation.md

 bec
 ```
 BEC is running now and you would be ready to load your first device configuration.
-To this end, please follow the instructions given in the section [Device configuration](#user.device_configuration).
+To this end, please follow the instructions given in the section [devices](#user.devices).